10 Best Things to Do on Christmas in Paris

 If you are a little bit skilled or if you feel like having a good time, one of the most popular entertainments during the Parisian Christmas is ice skating.
 At this time of the year, several installations of this type are installed, including some on a major monument.

-These ice rinks are generally free to enter, but keep in mind that you will have to pay to rent skates and equipment if you don't bring them with you.
+These ice rinks are generally free to enter, but be aware that you will have to pay to rent skates and equipment if you don't bring them with you.
 Some of them also have a special area for children.
 In recent times, however, some ice rinks are appearing that do require a fee to use them.

 The grace of these rinks lies not only in skating with greater or lesser skill, but the location of some of them is certainly spectacular.
 Among these is the one installed in the Grand Palais, under its impressive glass dome, which is the largest non-permanent rink in the world.